MicrosoftDocs/globalization/globalization/testing/identify-globalization-problem.md

 Use this documentation for finding exactly what locale information you'll need to retrieve dynamically, and then apply those requirements to your project.

 When planning and running tests, remember that globalization is wider in scope than just supporting one particular language.
-The test you use to verify that code has been globalized might not seem to duplicate a realistic usage scenario.
+The test you use to verify that code has been globalized might not replicate a realistic user scenario.
-The settings of a particular globalized test may look a bit unnatural.
+The settings of a particular globalized test may look unnatural or extreme.
-Think about cars being tested in extreme weather conditions.
-Obviously the deserts of Arizona in midsummer or the frozen Alaskan tundra in midwinter don't represent typical driving conditions.
 However, by covering a wide range of conditions, the test will produce more comprehensive results.
 Similarly, your test should include potential markets you might not have considered or even heard of, and the multiple ways in which your product might be used.